Charity shops in Skelmersdale

 Skelmersdale sits further from a city than the other towns nearby.
 Liverpool and its specialist buyers are about 13 miles away, a drive of well over 20 minutes before traffic, which would mean a volunteer off the rota for a long round trip.

 When you decide to proceed, a free prepaid Royal Mail Special Delivery label sends the items from the WN postcode area to GoldPaid, tracked throughout and signed for on arrival, reaching GB mainland addresses the next working day.
 You pack the items and hand the parcel in, and the cover stays with it.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post.

 Donations worth checking before a Skelmersdale price